Professor-G/MicroLIA/docs/source/Examples.rst

 Example: OGLE II
 ==================
-The lightcurves for 214 OGLE II microlensing events can be downloaded here:
+The lightcurves for 214 OGLE II microlensing events can be downloaded <a href="OGLE_II.zip">here</a>.

 Each file contains three columns: time, mag, magerr